LuxciumProject/mapping-tools/library/mapping-tools/README.md

 These functions all take a collection of items as their main input, along with 4 delegate functions: [transformFn](#transformfn), [lookupFn](#lookupfn), [validateFn](#validatefn) and [errLookupFn](#errlookupfn).

-The transformFn is applied to each item in the collection and is used to transform the item into a new value.
-The lookupFn and validateFn are applied to each item in the collection and can be used to perform additional lookup or validation operations on the transformed items.
-The errLookupFn is used to handle any errors that may occur during the processing of the collection or during previous steps of processing.
-Each are optionals but not providing any would result in no transformation of the values.
+The transformFn is a delegate function that is applied to each item in the collection.
+It is used to transform the item into a new value.

-The mapping-tools package has been designed with flexibility in mind.
-It is able to handle both promises and non-promises as input, allowing it to easily integrate into a variety of contexts.
+The lookupFn and validateFn are also delegate functions that are applied to each item in the collection.
+They can be used to perform additional lookup or validation operations on the transformed items.

-Additionally, the package has been built with resilience in mind.
-It includes robust error handling, ensuring that any errors encountered will not prevent the code from providing meaningful output.
-The output of the package is based on the `Settled<TVal>` type, which allows users to differentiate between successful and unsuccessful results.
+The errLookupFn is a delegate function that is used to handle any errors that may occur during the processing of the collection or during previous steps of processing.

-Overall, the mapping-tools package is a reliable and flexible choice for performing transformations on collections of data.
+It is important to note that all four of these delegate functions are optional.
+If they are not provided, there will be no transformation or validation of the values.

 ## Quick Start